 This research capacity is to such an extent that other certifying agencies cite, reference and even apply ACSM research in their knowledge service delivery.

-I would describe the scope of ACSM model as “corrective exercise” format.
+I would describe the scope of the ACSM model as a “corrective exercise” format.
 This means you will focus on correcting physical ability and fundamental aspects of human physiology.
 This makes sense considering ACSM’s medical leaning.

-The ACSM CPT’s prerequisite aren’t that different from the others on this list.
+The ACSM CPT’s prerequisite isn’t that different from the others on this list.
 You need to be 18 years or older, hold a high school diploma or equivalent and have your CPR/AED cards up to date.